 The preparation visit lays the foundation for your veneers procedure.
 During this visit, a small buffing may occur and a dentist will form a model of your teeth to be sent to a dental lab, where a technician will create your veneers.

 On the day of your procedure, the veneers will be installed and the color is adjusted to find the best fit.
 To apply the veneers, a small layer of the original enamel must be removed, usually just a millimeter, to create room in your mouth for the most natural fit.
 This process can be done with little or no anesthesia.

-The bond between your tooth and the veneer is critical to ensure the best appearance, but also is essential for correct veneer function.
+The bond between your tooth and the veneer is critical to ensure the best appearance but also is essential for the correct veneer function.
 A light-sensitive resin is placed between the original tooth and the veneer and then hardened using a special curing light.

 After your procedure, there will be a two-week period of adjustment as your veneers settle in your mouth.
 During that time, the size and shape of your teeth may change.

 Moving forward with your veneers, it’s important to maintain regular oral health by flossing and brushing.
 This will keep you from having larger dental issues in the future, and it is best to extend the life of your veneers.